They say…

 As a veteran of the Great British Beer Festival (GBBF) visiting the Great American Beer Festival (GABF) for the first time, you’re inevitably drawn to make comparisons.
 And the one that comes spontaneously to my mind is that the GABF is, well, sexier.
 Although the GBBF is starting to shift a bit in terms of demographics, at GABF there’s a younger, trendier feel.
 It’s still predominantly a male crowd — my impression was that the British event is doing rather better in terms of gender balance — but there are notably less beards, beer bellies and decaying T-shirts and notably more strapping crop-haired and heavily tattooed twentysomethings in combat shorts.
 And though some of my dearest friends have beards and beer bellies, I confess the latter group are easier on the eye.

-Curiously, women seem better represented among the ranks of T-shirted, Samuel Adams-sponsored Brewers Association volunteers.
+Curiously, women seem better represented among the ranks of orange T-shirted, Samuel Adams-sponsored Brewers Association volunteers.
 They, too, are a notably youthful bunch.
 And before I find myself up on charges of ageism, I should add that it’s not just the age but the buzz — the exhilirating feeling that the event is part of something cuttting edge and brimming with energy.
 It’s not that the GBBF doesn’t buzz in its way, but it could do with an injection of GABF-style adrenalin.

 The iconic Michael Jackson presides in spirit, Great American Beer Festival 2010.